iterative/dvc.org/content/docs/command-reference/plots/modify.md

 ## Example: Template change

-_dvc run --plots file.csv ..._ command assigne the default template that needs to be changed in many cases.
+_dvc run --plots file.csv ..._ command assign the default template that needs to be changed in many cases.
 A simple command changes the template:

 ```dvc
 $ dvc plots modify --template confusion classes.csv